-The zucchetto with a plural of zucchetti, Italian for ‘small gourd’, also known as pileolus in Latin, is a small skullcap worn by clerics of the Roman Catholic Church and sometimes within Anglicanism and Lutheranism.
+The Zucchetto with a plural of Zucchetti, means ‘small gourd’ in Italian and also known as a pileolus in Latin.
+A Zucchetto is a small skullcap worn by clerics of the Roman Catholic Church and sometimes within Anglicanism and Lutheranism.

-It was first adopted for practical reasons to keep the clergy’s tonsured heads warm in cold, damp churches and has survived as a traditional item of dress.
+The Zucchetto was first adopted merely for practical reasons – to keep the clergy’s tonsured heads warm in cold, damp churches and it has survived as a traditional item of dress ever since.
 It consists of eight panels sewn together, with a stem at the top.
 Its name may derive from its resemblance to half of a pumpkin.
 Its appearance is similar to the Jewish Kippah.